abhirockzz/fn-kafka-connect-sink-connector/README.md

 **Parallelism**

 Depends on `tasks.max` and no. of partitions in the (source) Kafka topic.
-For e.g., if the topic has 5 partitions and `tasks.max` is also 5, then at a given point 5 tasks (in separate) will be spawned in parallel to accept data from partitions and call your functions - which will result in
+For e.g., if the topic has 5 partitions and `tasks.max` is also 5, then at a given point 5 tasks (in separate) will be spawned in parallel to accept data from partitions and call your functions - which will result in 5 function instances as well

-It is assumed that you've already deployed your function
+> It is assumed that you've already deployed your function

 ## Infra setup

-> This is not required if your Kafka cluster is already set up - just point Kafka Connect to the existing Kafka cluster in that case
+> This is not required if your Kafka cluster is already set up.
+Move to the `Kafka Connect Connector` section and just point Kafka Connect to the existing Kafka cluster in that case

 ### Zookeeper